-Ezekiel, like any of his contemporaries, would have known that Nebuchadnezzar had no navy with which to siege an island.
-This is relevant because, then no contemporary prophet would choose to prophesy that he would siege the island.
+Ezekiel, like any of his contemporaries, would have known that Nebuchadnezzar had no navy with which to attack an island.
+This is relevant because, then no contemporary prophet would choose to prophesy that he would attack the island.

 Each of the attacks specifically attributed to Nebuchadnezzar are blatantly land-specific; they are applicable only to the coastal district of Tyre.
 For example,…

 • …“battering rams”

 • …“roof of shields”2